21 Dec 2010

 How to use an external log4j.properties in you Grails project

-In a recent Grails project, I had to follow some corporate guidelines regarding application deployment, and one of those were that the log4j configuration for the application must be externalized and in the properties format.
+In a recent Grails project, I had to follow some corporate guidelines regarding application deployment, and one of those were that the log4j configuration for an application must be externalized in a properties file.

-I searched for a Grails plugin that could help me on this, with no luck.
-Then I remembered that a Grails application is just a Spring application in disguise, so I looked for the Spring way to do this.
+I searched for a Grails plugin that could help me with this, with no luck.
+Then I remembered that a Grails application is just a Spring application in disguise, so I looked for a Spring way to do this.

 There are at least two ways to do this using Spring: Log4jConfigListener and Log4jConfigurer.
-I choose the later because the former assumes an expanded WAR file, which was not my case.
+I chose the later because the former assumes an expanded WAR file, which was not my case.

 Here’s the recipe I came up with: